AdnanHodzic/auto-cpufreq/README.md

 ```
 - The GNOME Power Profiles daemon is [automatically disabled by auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq#1-power_helperpy-script-snap-package-install-only) due to it's conflict with auto-cpufreq.service.
 However, this doesn't happen with AUR installs, which can lead to problems (e.g., [#463](https://github.com/AdnanHodzic/auto-cpufreq/issues/463)) if not masked manually.
   - Open a terminal and run `sudo systemctl mask power-profiles-daemon.service` (then `enable` and `start` the auto-cpufreq.service if you haven't already).
+- The TuneD daemon(enabled by default with Fedora 41) is [automatically disabled by auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq#1-power_helperpy-script-snap-package-install-only) due to it's conflict with auto-cpufreq.service.

 ### Gentoo Linux (GURU Repository)